Lark & Peony

 • Orchard

-This Chinese New Year, dress to impress in a cheongsam from the fashion boutique Laichan.
-Helmed by designer Goh Laichan, who dignitaries and celebrities, the label is known for its exquisite gowns, cheongsams, and qipaos.
-These traditional pieces have a distinct contemporary flair, found in bold prints, shimmery fabrics, and precious stone details.
+Dress to impress in a cheongsam from fashion boutique Laichan, known for its exquisite gowns, cheongsams, and qipaos.
+These traditional pieces have a distinct contemporary flair, evident in bold prints, shimmering fabrics, and precious-stone details.
 They’re flattering too – cut to be figure-hugging yet comfortable to move in.
+Aside from the traditional cheongsams, this year’s collection also includes denim pieces with an edgy vibe and beautiful capes that you can drape over your shoulders for an elevated feel.

 • Shopping